Wedding Planning First Steps

 - Parents (bride & groom should speak with their parents without their fiancé.
 Bride w/ her family; groom w/ his family) How much money?
 Are strings attached?

 The Time of Year

 - September is the most popular time to get married in the Midwest

 - Most couples have a time in mind (either fantasy or

-- Time of year/demand directly effects the cost almost all vendor services (January is the least expensive month / September is the most expensive month)
+- Time of year/demand directly affects the cost almost all vendor services (January is the least expensive month / September is the most expensive month)

 - Keep in mind holidays, graduations & religious considerations

 Try to work out these details within the first month of getting engaged.
 Being open and honest about what you want will set you up for a happy engagement and a smooth wedding planning process.
 It will also let you move on to your first major vendor decision; choosing your wedding reception venue.

 Check out this cool infographic detailing the most interesting wedding engagement statistics.